trendfox/blazor-regions/README.md

 ```

 **Warning**: The region registry is a `Scoped` service, registered parameters
-will therefore behave like singletons for each user.
-Do not use resource intensive
+will therefore behave like singletons for each user for both Blazor server
-objects as parameters for regions.
+and Blazor WASM.
+Do not use resource intensive objects as parameters for
+regions.